wrzlbrmft/imapcopy/README.md

 It has successfully been tested with a
 [Courier IMAP](http://www.courier-mta.org/imap/)-to-[Gmail](https://mail.google.com/)
-migration of multiple IMAP accounts, some of which had up to 30.000 e-mail messages stored across over 450 folders.
+migration of multiple IMAP accounts, some of which had up to 30.000 e-mail messages (17 GB with lots of huge attachments) stored across over 450 folders.

 ## Features